Ohio University Marching 110

 Ohio University Marching 110 is the official marching band of Ohio University in Athens, Ohio, founded in 1923.
 The nickname Marching 110 is a reference to the band's original number of members.
-The current band consists of ~225 members.
+The current band consists of ~250 members.
 It represents the university at various athletic functions and other events, including over 40 NFL halftime shows.

 History

 Early 1960 picture of the Ohio University Marching Band, during halftime in Peden Stadium.

 1923-1966: Formation and initial incarnation

 In 1923, a student by the name of Homer Baird organized over 40 musicians into the first marching band at Ohio University.
 Baird arranged for a local music teacher, Raymond Connett, to direct the band for free.
 Baird was quoted as saying, "Fortunately, we had at least 25 top-notch musicians and the others were coming along fine."
 Enough money was raised to furnish the band with about 30 blue coats and white caps, while the members had to buy their own white trousers.

 During the football season, the town of Athens raised enough money to send the band and football team on a special train to play Ohio Wesleyan on their homecoming day.
 After the game, the Ohio Wesleyan fans stated "that [Ohio] was the best band that had been on their gridiron that year."

 In 1926, John Hollingsworth Gill became director.
 Under his direction, the band marched in its first Homecoming parade.

 In 1929, Curtis Janssen became the director and arranged the Ohio University Alma Mater.
 Janssen also established an all-girls band, which was disbanded after his departure in 1945.
 The band, along with the football team, was suspended from 1943-45 due to World War II.

 In 1946, Professor Dan Martino took up the baton.
 Martino's tenure was short-lived, as he departed the post in 1947.
 Professor Charles Gilbert then became director.
 Gilbert and his assistant, William Brophy, reestablished the all-girls band along with majorettes.
 The band would also record its first album during Gilbert's tenure.

-In 1950, the OUMB was a female-only band while many of the men were off at war.
+In 1950, the Ohio University Marching Band was a female-only band while many of the men were off at war.
 Charles Minelli took over the direction of the Ohio University Marching Band in 1951 and held the baton until 1966.